ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 • Foster the social and economic inclusion and employability of young people with disabilities, self-employability in Social and Business Services

-• Equip young people with disabilities with knowledge and relevant skills in n social networks marketing relevant for their social and professional lives
+• Equip young people with disabilities with knowledge and relevant skills in social network marketing relevant for their social and professional lives and enhance their civic skills.
+This is realised through researching, creating and teaching the developed course, creating of e-learning materials package and placing it as an open resource for the general public.

-perception, overcoming the stereotypes associated with the positions and opportunities of a person with a disability in the labor market.
+• Promoting inclusiveness in social and economic life, demonstrating the achievements of people with disabilities, improving public perception, and overcoming the stereotypes associated with the positions and opportunities of a person with a disability in the labour market.

 Project Target Groups

-• Representatives of NGOs and Social Services who help people with disabilities and responsible for SMM organizations.(without age restrictions)
+• Representatives of NGOs and Social Services who help people with disabilities and are responsible for SMM organizations.(without age restrictions)

 • Work (SMM skills for employability of young people with disabilities)